Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 are $(k, v-1, k-1, \lambda, \lambda-1)$- and $(v-k,v-1,k,k-\lambda,\lambda)$-block designs, respectively, called the \textbf{derived block design} and the \textbf{residual block design}, respectively.
 The proof that they satisfy the properties of block design can be found in \cite[Proposition 2.4.15]{CombSymmDesigns-06Ionin}.
 Note that if $v/k \approx e^\epsilon+1$, then from Lemma \ref{lem:blockDesignFundEq}, the parameters $(v',b',r',k',\lambda')$ and $(v'',b'',r'',k'',\lambda'')$ of the derived and residual block designs satisfy

 and

-respectively, for $v,k \gg 1$.
-Hence, if a $(v,b,r,k,\lambda,\epsilon)$-symmetric block design scheme achieves a (near-) optimal risk, then the derived and residual block design schemes from the symmetric block design have (near-) optimal risk with $v'=k$ and $v''=v-k$, respectively, for the same $\epsilon$. \end{example} Up to now, we have considered block-design schemes achieving (near-) optimal risks with low communication costs.
+respectively, for $v,k \gg 1$. {Hence, if a $(v,b,r,k,\lambda,\epsilon)$-symmetric block design scheme is {exactly or nearly optimal}, then the derived and residual block design schemes from the symmetric block design is exactly or nearly optimal for $v'=k$ and $v''=v-k$, respectively, for the same $\epsilon$.} \end{example}

+Up to now, we have considered block-design schemes which are exactly or nearly optimal with low communication costs.
 In the next subsection, to overcome the sparse existence of block designs due to some necessary conditions on the parameters, we consider a broader class of schemes by relaxing a constraint on the block design.